-Naked DSL broadband plans give you the full service of home broadband internet without the extra cost of a home phone line – potentially delivering you significant savings if it’s a service you seldom use in this digital age when most people own smartphones.
+If you’re just after a cheap, no-frills broadband plan, have you considered getting naked?
+Put that shirt back on!
+We mean naked DSL broadband.
+Naked DSL basically means you get the broadband, without the unnecessary filler like home phone plans and pesky line rental.
+Naked DSL internet gives you the full service of home broadband without the extra cost of a phone line – potentially delivering you significant savings if it’s a service you seldom use in this digital age when most people own smartphones.

 What is VoIP?

-As the name suggests, VoIP is basically a group of technologies which allows you to make voice calls over the internet (rather than over the telephone network).
-In the same way that a traditional landline phone transmits your voice as a series of analogue electrical signals, VoIP transmits your voice digitally as a stream of data.
+VoIP is a group of technologies which allows you to make voice calls over the internet rather than over a telephone network.
+In the same way that a traditional landline phone transmits your voice as a series of analogue electrical signals, VoIP transmits your voice call digitally as a stream of data.
 Commercial VoIP services have existed for over a decade – you’re probably familiar with Skype or Viber, for example.

 Whilst earlier services only allowed you to call people who used the same service, these days service providers will supply you with a VoIP phone service and let you make calls to just about anyone.
 Almost all naked DSL broadband plans now include a VoIP phone and handset which you simply plug into your router.
 There are a range of free and paid VoIP services.

 The cost-saving benefits and VoIP phone capabilities of a naked broadband plan make them a good proposition for modern Aussie households.
 Whilst naked broadband plans don’t include the use of a copper phone line, most service providers will still provide you with a home phone which uses VoIP.
 It’s a great alternative in this digital world where many households don’t even rely on a landline anymore.

 Is naked DSL worth the money?